 Symptoms of COPD

-- Chronic cough (duration greater than three months) with or without sputum production
+- Chronic cough (a cough lasting longer than three months) with or without mucous (sputum) being coughed up.

-- Dyspnea (shortness of breath) with or without wheezing
+- Shortness of breath (also called dyspnea) with or without wheezing.

-- Dyspnea (shortness of breath with exertion or at rest)
+- Shortness of breath with activity or at rest (dyspnea)

-- Use of accessory muscles of respiration (using all chest and neck muscles to breath)
+- Use of more muscles to breath (using all chest and neck muscles to breath)

 - Pursed-lip breathing (breathing in through the nose and out through pursed-lips)